GeotrekCE/Geotrek-rando-v3/docs/installation.md

   - `-q` (quiet) specifies that you only need to get the images IDs
 - `-f` (force) means you want to bypass docker security preventing you to delete used images

-## Debug the output of your docker container
+## Debug the output of your Docker container

-If something is wrong with your website and you want to see directly what happens on your docker container you can change the running command to `docker run --restart unless-stopped -it -p {YOUR_PORT}:80 geotrek-rando`.
-Notice we replaced the `-d`option by the `-it` one specifying that we want the container to be interactive(i) and to connect a tty to it so that it will respond to "ctrl-c" command to kill it, the fact that we keep connected to the container's stdout comes from ommitting the deamonize option.
+If something is wrong with your website and you want to see directly what happens on your Docker container you can change the running command to `docker run --restart unless-stopped -it -p {YOUR_PORT}:80 geotrek-rando`.
+Notice we replaced the `-d` option by the `-it` one specifying that we want the container to be interactive(i) and to connect a tty to it so that it will respond to "ctrl-c" command to kill it.
+The fact that we keep connected to the container's stdout comes from ommitting the deamonize option.

 If you don't even manage to get your container starting and want to inspect the files inside of it, you can override the entrypoint by running `docker run -it --entrypoint sh geotrek-rando -s`.
 The `--entrypoint sh` option will allow you to replace the server launch command by a simple shell process, you will then be able to navigate in your container.
 Keep in mind that the modification you make will not be saved to the image, therefore you will lose them if you restart your container from the image.

 # Install without Docker

-If you can't install docker for some reason, there is also a way to directly deploy the node server to your machines.
+If you can't install Docker for some reason, there is also a way to directly deploy the node server to your machines.

 Install nodejs: